 In 2021, Globe Telecom also plans to build 2.0k towers in the Philippines.
 Indeed, this represents a 50%+ increase on the 1.3k new tower sites the company built in 2020.
 To do this, the company plans to enlist the help of independent tower companies through build-to-suit (BTS) programs.

-Potential tower partners for Globe Telecom could include companies backed by global private equity firms.
-Firstly, Pinnacle Towers is an independent tower company focused on the Philippines, which is backed by KKR.
+Tower partners for Globe Telecom could include companies backed by global private equity firms.
+Firstly, Pinnacle Towers, through Frontier Tower Associates, is an independent tower company focused on the Philippines backed by KKR.
 Secondly, Edgepoint Infrastructure, a portfolio company of Digital Colony Partners II, could also make inroads into the Philippines towers market as part of its expansion in Southeast Asia.